22940dev/hugo-frameview/content/likes.md

 But there is [many more](https://github.com/nikitavoloboev/my-mac-os).

 I hope to build my own app or tool that will join this list soon too.

+### Alfred
+Of most of software I like to use, Alfred takes the top place.
+I love extending this awesome launcher with workflows of my own.
+I use [AwGo](https://github.com/deanishe/awgo) library for writing nearly all my workflows and I share all the workflows I made [here](https://github.com/learn-anything/alfred-workflows).

 ## Automation
 I am a bit obsessed with automation and productivity.
 And I like to share all the interesting things I learn on this journey to a **perfect** setup.